apache/yunikorn-site/docs/design/user_group_manager.md

 - /ws/v1/partition/{partitionName}/usage/users
 - /ws/v1/partition/{partitionName}/usage/groups

 For both endpoints we expose the full queue hierarchy.
-As an example below the approximate output for the users endpoint for one user:
+As an example below the approximate output for the user's endpoint for one user:

 ```json
 [